lidongwei95/A_start/README.md

-# A_start
+## A_start
-this's the first time to try the Github
+This's the first time to try the Github.
+And this will be a first project for me.